Orient Regeneration Project

 Project Information:

-The Orient Regeneration Project is a large-scale Human-Induced Regeneration (HIR) project located on 'Orient' Station, approximately 70km west-north-west of Thargomindah in South West Queensland.
-Registered in November 2017, the project encompasses a massive 261,947 hectares within the remote Bulloo Shire.
-The land is primarily used for pastoral purposes, specifically extensive beef cattle grazing, which the proponent, Usher Pastoral Company, continues to manage alongside the carbon abatement activities.
+Orient Regeneration Project is a Human-Induced Regeneration (HIR) project located on Orient Station, approximately 70km west-north-west of Thargomindah in South West Queensland.
+Registered in November 2017, the project is massive in scale, covering a total area of 261,947 hectares within the remote Bulloo Shire.

-The environment in the Thargomindah region is semi-arid to arid, characterized by hot summers and variable rainfall averaging between 200mm and 290mm annually.
-The landscape is a mix of the Mulga Lands and the Channel Country bioregions.
-Soils here typically range from red earths and sandy loams in the Mulga country to grey cracking clays on the floodplains of the watercourses that feed into the Bulloo River catchment.
+The region is characterized by extensive beef cattle grazing, which remains the primary land use alongside carbon abatement activities.
+The environment is semi-arid to arid, with highly variable rainfall averaging between 200mm and 290mm annually.
+The landscape straddles the Mulga Lands and Channel Country bioregions, featuring a mix of red sandy loams on the ridges and grey cracking clays across the floodplains of the Bulloo River catchment.